 Give your garden some extra TLC

 As we move in to the warmer weather the summer months bring it is heartening to see all the hard labour put in the garden over spring come to fruition, in the form of stunning floral displays and delicious homegrown crops.
-Take time to enjoy your garden, and follow these tips as seen on Kiwi Living to get the most from your plants over the summer season.
+Take time to enjoy your garden, and follow these tips to get the most from your plants over the summer season.

 Download a printable PDF guide here

 - A key gripe for gardeners over summer can be trying to keep the garden well watered in the hotter temperatures.
 Check the moisture of your soil.
 If the soil is moist 10cm below the surface it should be fine, if it is dry at this level it needs to be watered.
 In hot weather you may want to check the moisture every 2-4 days.

 - Water in the morning or evening to avoid water evaporation.
 A good deep soak every few days is better than shallow watering every day.

 - This will encourage deep roots and helps plants to better survive short term drought.

 - Take care to water the soil rather than the foliage, as this can spread disease.